 - Free video lessons for each concept and example

-Level – This book is for the intermediate student but can be beneficial to all levels either as an introduction to right hand fingering concepts or as a clarification of values for advanced students.
+Level Recommendation – This book is for the intermediate student but can be beneficial to all levels either as an introduction to right hand fingering concepts or as a clarification of values for advanced students.
 Most conceptual examples are basic open string exercises attainable to beginners and all levels.
 However, the repertoire examples are mainly from the intermediate repertoire.
 Therefore, in order to gain maximum benefit from the case studies, a level of grade 4-7 is recommended.

 Video Lessons and Contents